Hrazdan: 20th century and beyond

-With the fall of the Russian Empire and as a result of the decisive Armenian victory over the Turks in the battles of Sardarabad, Abaran, and Gharakilisa, the region became part of the independent Armenia in May 1918.
-After 2 years of brief independence, Armenia became part of the Soviet Union in December 1920.
+With the fall of the Russian Empire and as a result of the Armenian victory over the Turks in the battles of Sardarabad, Abaran, and Gharakilisa, the region became part of the independent Armenia in May 1918.
+After two years of independence, Armenia became part of the Soviet Union in December 1920.

 Hrazdan is among the towns that were founded and developed during the Soviet rule.
-The former village of Akhta (or Nerkin Akhta) -covering the southern parts of present-day Hrazdan- was the centre of the Akhta raion; an administrative territory of the Armenian SSR formed in 1930.
+The former village of Akhta (or Nerkin Akhta), which covered the southern parts of present-day Hrazdan, was the centre of the Akhta raion, an administrative territory of the Armenian SSR formed in 1930.
 In 1959, The village of Akhta was incorporated into an urban-type settlement known as Hrazdan.
 Akta raion was also renamed as Hrazdan raion.

-The original urban development plan of Hrazdan was introduced in 1961-63 by architects M. Grigoryan and E. Altunyan.
-Upon the January 12, 1963 decision of the Supreme Soviet of the Armenian SSR on the territorial changes in the state, the villages of Vanatur, Jrarat, Kakavadzor and Makravan have been merged within Hrazdan to become a town of republican subordination.
-In fact, the town of Hrazdan was formed through the merger of a group of separate villages and settlements.
+The original urban development plan of Hrazdan was introduced between 1961 and 1963 by architects M. Grigoryan and E. Altunyan.
+Upon the January 12, 1963 decision of the Supreme Soviet of the Armenian SSR on the territorial changes in the state, the villages of Vanatur, Jrarat, Kakavadzor and Makravan were merged within Hrazdan to become a town of republican subordination.

-Hrazdan has gone through major development during the 1960s and 1970s when many large industrial plants were opened by the Soviet government, including the "HrazdanMash" machine tool plant, cement factory, Jrarat milk factory and the prefabricated concrete panels plant.
-Another urban development plan was introduced in 1978-80, where it was envisaged to accommodate 120,000 residents in Hrazdan by the end of 2010.
+Hrazdan went through development during the 1960s and 1970s when large industrial plants were opened by the Soviet government, including the "HrazdanMash" machine tool plant, a cement factory, a Jrarat milk factory, and a prefabricated concrete panel plant.
+Another urban development plan was introduced between 1978 and 1980; it was envisaged to accommodate 120,000 residents in Hrazdan by the end of 2010.
 However, the plan was eventually abandoned with the dissolution of the Soviet Union.

-Modern-day Hrazdan is divided into 3 major parts:
+Modern-day Hrazdan is divided into three major parts: